-1. The Governing Board of the CoC planning area, so long as the board is not also the governing body for the lead agency entity submitting the grant proposal.

-- 2. The designated third party grant review committee established by the CoC membership, with the chair of the committee authorized in wiring to sign and verify the scoring criteria materials for the lead agency's grant proposal. - 3.
-Action by the full membership for the CoC at a publicly noticed meeting, and documented by a formal vote of the members to certify the grant proposal to be submitted by the lead agency.
-This action must be documented with the written minutes of the meeting, the vote, and the clear designation of the person authorized to sign on behalf of the CoC. - 1.
-The total number of persons who are homeless (sheltered and unsheltered) in the CoC planning area from the January 2016 point in time count is . - The applicant, , is currently collecting data on clients assisted to the continuum's HMIS data system; and, THE DATA QUALITY MEETS OR EXCEEDS the standards prescribed by the U.S. Department of Housing and Urban Development.

-Total Servic ce Providers in the CoC Area

-Indicate the # of providers when 0:

-Provide Data Yes No

-Meets/Exceeds Standards Yes No
+1. The Governing Board of the CoC planning area, so long as the board is not also the governing body for the lead agency entity submitting the grant proposal. e 2.
+The designated third party grant review committee established by the Coomembership, with the chair of the committee authorized in wiring to sign and verify the scoring criteria materials for the lead agency's grant proposal.
+3. Action by the full membership for the CoC at a publicly noticed meeting, and documented by a formal vote of the members to certify the grant proposal to be submitted by the lead agency.
+This action must be documented with the written minute of the meeting, the vote, and the clear designation of the person authorized to sign of behalf of the CoC. e 1. otal number of persons who are homeless (sheltered and unsheltered) in the CoC planning from the January 2016 point in time count is g 2. on cli pplicant, Y Total Service Providers in the CoC Area Provi te the # of providers who: de Data Yes No /Exceeds Standards Yes No 3. with to pplicant, e n Total number of services providers in the CoC Numb er of written agreement submitted